|Chassis No.||Known Owners|

 05/1997 to Present – Franz Stahlmann, DE

-This Lotus 40 made it’s racing debut at the Austrian GP for Sports Cars on Aug.
+This Lotus 40 made its racing debut at the Austrian GP for Sports Cars on Aug.
 22, 1965.
 With Team Lotus’ number two Mike Spence driving, he broke Dan Gurney’s F1 lap record by 2.1 secs in qualifying.
-Starting from the front of the pole, Mike held the lead for 13 laps over the bumpy track until he retired on the 13 lap from overheating problems.
+Starting from the front of the pole, Mike held the lead for 13 laps over the bumpy track until he retired on the 13th lap from overheating problems.

 The next outing was the following weekend on August Monday where Jim Clark took it out for the International Guards Trophy Race at Brands Hatch.
-Bad luck persisted, with Clark spining twice in Heat One before stopping with a gear link failure.
-Heat Two was even worse, as the brakes gave out putting Clark against the bank at Clearways.
+Bad luck persisted, with Clark spinning twice in Heat One before stopping with a gear link failure.
+Heat Two was even worse, as the brakes gave out it put Clark against the bank at Clearways.

 At the end of September before taking the car to Riverside, California, for the Los Angeles Times GP, Jack Sears was testing the car at Silverstone.
-The 40 let go and Sears slid off the track into the left-side bank and rolled.
-Sears was severly injured and the crash eventually lead to him retiring from his racing career.
+The 40 let go, and Sears slid off the track into the left-side bank and rolled.
+Sears was severely injured, and the crash eventually led to him retiring from his racing career.
 (To read more about Jack’s comments on the accident, follow this link.)

 The car was rebuilt, and shipped to the USA for the Riverside race.
 With Ritchie Ginther at the wheel, the car once again stopped short of the end of the race.
 Ginther retired with a broken gearbox.
-When Ginther was asked what the difference was between the Lotus 30 and 40, his answer was that they took the Lotus 30, made 10 more mistakes and called it the Lotus 40.
+When asked what the difference was between the Lotus 30 and 40, Ginther answered that they took the Lotus 30, made ten more mistakes, and called it the Lotus 40.
 (For more on his comment.)

 According to Oldracingcars.com, the conversion was done by Chas Beattie.
-The spelling is also listed as ‘Conchord’.
+The spelling is also listed as “

 Denty started on the car’s restoration in 1984.
-He reconstructed the chassis with thicker guage steel and used nickel input to stop any splitting of the welds.
+He reconstructed the chassis with thicker gauge steel and used nickel input to stop any splitting of the welds.
 Chapman’s Z-sectioned suspension was replaced by square tubing.
-Denty has become the world’s formost authority on Lotus 30 and 40 restorations, as he not only restored this car, but his shop also restored several Lotus 30s while working on his 40.
-A Lotus 30 from Germany was used for body moulds, and Denty was generously allowed by Peter Regna to study Regna’s presitine Lotus 40/L/2.
-As the engine was missing, and a 351 Cleveland engine was difficult to find, a Ford 302 was prepared by Mathwall Engineering to GT40 specifications.
+Denty has become the world’s foremost authority on Lotus 30 and 40 restorations, as he not only restored this car, but his shop also restored several Lotus 30s while working on his 40.
+A Lotus 30 from Germany was used for body molds, and Denty was generously allowed by Peter Regna to study Regna’s pr

 Known Race Schedule